Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 With the results for the behavior of the spectrum at low and high frequencies \eqref{eq:Omega_mm_low} and \eqref{eq:Omega_mm_high} at hand, we can determine the peak frequency by requiring that both expressions yield the same value at this frequency.
 This yields

 and will, of course, break down if $f_{\rm mm}^{\rm peak} \sim f_{\rm mm}^{\rm min}$ or if $f_{\rm mm}^{\rm max}$ exists and thus the high-frequency part of the spectrum does not.
 The latter is actually the typical case for reasonably small values of the string tension.
-This being said, the MM contribution is normally, at frequencies around its peak, strongly subdominant compared to the RM contribution, which makes the peak position and height less relevant from a phenomenological point of view.
+This being said, the MM contribution is normally, at frequencies around its peak {and for the standard value $\alpha \xi_r\simeq 0.1$}, strongly subdominant compared to the RM contribution, which makes the peak position and height less relevant from a phenomenological point of view.